RobinMalfait/taco/README.md

 taco edit ls
 ```

 This will open your default editor (`$EDITOR` env variable) to edit the command.
-THe current command will be pre-filled.
+The current command will be pre-filled.
 Lines with `#` at the start will be ignored.

 #### Execute – `taco {name} -- {passthrough arguments}`